emako/msix-nsis/README.md

 2. Copy the output `.msixbundle` and `.cer` files like [msix_build.bat](msix_build.bat).

-   If publish output a `.msix` extension file, change the [nsis/setup.nsi](nsis/setup.nsi) file for supporting.
+   If publish output a `.msix` extension or other msix-like file, change the [nsis/setup.nsi](nsis/setup.nsi) file for supporting.

 3. Build the NSIS setup like [nsis_build.bat](nsis_build.bat).